NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/config.md

 ### Progress and Ranking Views

 A single point of access for training profiles available to the user as well as user's current progress and ranking.
-The Progress and Ranking views give a user access to the Skills Display for _all_ projects which have ``Discoverable`` enabled on that instance of the SkillTree platform.
+The Progress and Ranking views give a user access to the Skills Display for _all_ projects which have elected to set its [Project Discoverability setting](/dashboard/user-guide/projects.html#setting-project-discoverability) to the ``Add to Project Catalog`` on that instance of the SkillTree platform.
 It provides a single point of access for training profiles available to the user as well as a mechanism for Projects that consist entirely of self-reported Skills to provide access to the [Ranking and Progress](/dashboard/user-guide/progress-and-ranking.html) display for their users.